medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 Create your own config files using the `initialise-env-files.sh`

+### Step 4 - Configure the env files

+Before you can run the data extraction you will need to change the .env file according to your requirements.
+For all configuration options see "Configuration Options" below.

+Optionally you can also change the data extraction, pseudonymisation and bundeling by changing the data_extraction_config.json and psd_config.json accordingly.
+For more information see "Running each script individually" below.

-### Step 4 - Run the data extraction, pseudonymisation and bundleing
+### Step 5 - Run the data extraction, pseudonymisation and bundleing

 In this repository execute  `docker-compose -p mii-projectathon up` This will run in sequence the three python scripts of this repository: